 There is something snazzy about being called a startup.
-What comes to your mind first?
-Flexible working schedules, unicorns, colorful open offices, pizza parties, and free snacks, or maybe family-like teams, countless hours on a laptop, and endless uncertainties?
+What comes to mind first?
+Flexible working schedules, unicorns, colorful open offices, pizza parties, and free snacks, or maybe family-like teams, countless hours on laptops, and endless uncertainties?

-We can refer to startups as the difference makers and the dreamers – hungry for achievements, desired to develop a unique product or service and bring it to the market by disrupting it.
+We can refer to startups as difference makers and dreamers – hungry for achievements, with a desire to develop a unique product or service and bring it to the market by disrupting it.
 Likewise, Paul Graham, the founder of Y Combinator, describes a startup as a company designed to grow fast with no time limit present.
-However, it still seems that such market-changing players like Uber, Amazon, Tesla are no longer called startups despite their continuous growth.
+However, it still seems that such market-changing players like Uber, Amazon, and Tesla are no longer called startups despite their continuous growth.

 There have been many attempts to set a numerical limit on what separates a startup from a company by the number of employees, revenue, profit, funding specifics, and more.
-One of these, called the 50-100-500 rule suggests hanging up your Startup Uniform if any of the following guidelines could be applied to your company:
+One of these, called the 50-100-500 rule suggests hanging up your startup uniform if any of the following apply to your company:

 So what if your company achieved or surpassed these numbers but still feels like a startup at heart?

-“Entrepreneurs should play with and explore ideas, letting their strategies evolve through a seamless process of guesswork, analysis, and action” – has been stated in Amar Bhide’s How Entrepreneurs Craft Strategies That Work back in 1994.
-Via such play and exploration, startup culture has grown in stature over the last decade, creating an entire movement of companies that developed exciting, progressive, valuable products and services.
+“Entrepreneurs should play with and explore ideas, letting their strategies evolve through a seamless process of guesswork, analysis, and action,” stated Amar Bhide in his How Entrepreneurs Craft Strategies That Work back in 1994.
+Via such play and exploration, the startup culture has grown in stature over the last decade, creating an entire movement of companies that develop exciting, progressive, valuable products and services.

 Thanks to innovative companies like Netflix, Facebook, Airbnb, and more, the startup mindset is now a relevant section in the modern business dictionary.
 Hence, this forward-oriented thinking is characterized by opportunity obsession, idea-drivenness, focus on execution, and readiness to change the course.

-The research published by Harvard Business Review shows that there is a certain energy, or soul present in startups, which inspires employees to contribute their talent and enthusiasm, investors and customers to commit their money, and founders to believe that their ventures were something above their missions and business models.
-Based on such findings, the startup soul is laid out into three key principles, which help a company remain innovative and maintain continuous growth:
+The research published by Harvard Business Review shows that there is a certain energy or soul present in startups that inspires employees to contribute their talent and enthusiasm, investors and customers to commit their money, and founders to believe that their ventures are something above their missions and business models.
+Based on such findings, the startup soul is laid out in three key principles which help a company remain innovative and maintain continuous growth:

 Hostinger was bootstrapped in 2004, and we’ve been on an epic ride ever since.
-It is already a fully-fledged, profitable business model that is rapidly scaling and leaving the original startup definition behind.
-The necessity to start talking about the culture at Hostinger arose when we began to look for a business approach on how to evaluate an employee’s performance without going into the emotional and personal assessment of work.
-Values of successful entrepreneurial companies like Netflix, Google, Amazon were the aspiration for us.
+It is already a fully-fledged, profitable business that is rapidly scaling and leaving the original startup definition behind.
+The necessity to start talking about the culture at Hostinger arose when we began to look for a business approach on how to evaluate employee performance without going into the emotional and personal assessment of work.
+Values of successful entrepreneurial companies like Netflix, Google, Amazon were an inspiration for us.

 Therefore, from our perspective, startups are about the culture – the freedom to act, make decisions, follow principles and values as a guiding line in all business activities.

 Culture is how we behave when nobody is watching.
 This is how we see the culture, and it is reflected in the principles of our work.
-High-pace, high-standards, result-orientation – this is a culture that encourages personal and organizational learning and growth.”
+A high pace, high standards, an orientation towards results – this is the culture that encourages personal and organizational learning and growth.”

 Gabija Marganavičė, Chief People Officer at Hostinger